RusterX16/ItemBuilder/README.md

 - Save your ItemBuilder instance :

-Use the `save()` method to save the ItemBuilder instance to the momery if you want to edit one more time later :
+Use the `save()` method to save the ItemBuilder instance to the memory if you want to edit one more time later :
 <pre>
 ItemStack sword = new ItemBuilder(Material.IRON_SWORD)
         .addEnchantment(Enchantment.DAMAGE_ALL, 5)